Serena Williams

-Williams won the Laureus World Sportswoman of the Year a record four times (2003, 2010, 2016, 2018), Comeback of the Year once (2007), and in December 2015 was named Sportsperson of the Year by Sports Illustrated magazine.
-In 2020, the Tennis Channel ranked Williams as the greatest women's tennis player of all time.
-She received the Princess of Asturias Award for Sport in 2025.

 Early life

 Williams was born on September 26, 1981, in Saginaw, Michigan, to Oracene Price and Richard Williams.
-She is the youngest of Price's five daughters, after half-sisters Yetunde, Lyndrea, and Isha Price, and full older sister Venus.
+She is the youngest of Price's five daughters, after half-sisters Yetunde, Lyndrea, and Isha Price, and full sister Venus.
 She also has at least seven paternal half-siblings.
-When the children were young, the family moved to Compton, California, where she started playing tennis at the age of four.
-Her father home-schooled her and Venus.
-While he and her mother have been her official coaches, her other mentors have included Richard Williams, a Compton man who shared her father's name and subsequently founded The Venus and Serena Williams Tennis Tutorial Academy.
+When Serena and Venus were young, Richard moved the family to Compton, California, over the objections of his wife.
+Richard had studied sports success stories, and believed that the rough environment of Compton would toughen up Serena and Venus in preparation for their future tennis careers.
+Richard home-schooled Serena and Venus, and Serena started playing tennis at the age of four.
+While Serena's parents have been her official coaches, her other mentors have included Richard Williams, a Compton man who shared her father's name and subsequently founded The Venus and Serena Williams Tennis Tutorial Academy.